-Don’t bring up the topic when he is tired or stressed.
+Don’t bring up the beard culture topic, or how you don’t like a man with a mustache, when he is tired or stressed – you can’t just tell him to shave.
 You will be more likely to get a negative response if you bring up the topic when your boyfriend is already feeling stressed.

 Don’t bring up the topic when you are in a rush or unprepared for an answer from him.
 Make sure that there is plenty of time for both of you before deciding to talk about this issue.